 During the next few years Smit taught lithography and graphics at the University of Indonesia Bandung (now the Bandung Institute of Technology) while devoting more and more time to his own art.
 In his spare time he criss-crossed Java as a painter and in 1953 had his first exhibition in the oil centre of Palembang, Sumatra.
 He showed paintings from Bandung, Yogyakarta, Parangtritis, Prambanan and Borobodur.

 It was not until 1956 that his dream to visit Bali was to come true.
-He had met the well-known art dealer and connoisseur, Jimmy Pandy, at an exhibition of Balinese art in Jakarta and Pandy had insisted: “You must come to Bali.
+He had met the well-known art collector and connoisseur, Jimmy Pandy, at an exhibition of Balinese art in Jakarta and Pandy had insisted: “You must come to Bali.
 I’ve got a place for you to stay.”
 So when Smit arrived in Sanur, there was a room waiting for him in a little house on stilts at the beach.
 Pandy and Smit became good friends, and for 16 years Pandy sold the works of Arie Smit through his gallery.
 It was a successful partnership.
 Pandy had many friends in high places and Sukarno himself would bring his state guests to the small gallery.

 It wasn’t long before Arie set off to explore the different regions of Bali.
 “I like to change my subject matter – I am a kind of old-fashioned Dutch discoverer.”
 His eyes light up, when he adds: “I’ve always wanted to see what is behind the next hill, and that makes one into a landscape painter – and I do think Bali deserves a landscape painter.”
 So while most Western artists have concentrated on the people of Bali, Arie has focused on the villages, the swaying palmtrees and the emerald green rice terraces.
 But most of all he’s focused on the temples.
 “I like solitary things when I paint and I like to be alone.
 I also love architecture and I find that the firm and beautiful shape of a temple in a landscape sets off the two.”